 - Preheat oven to 350℉.
 Prepare two baking sheets lined with parchment paper.

 - In a bowl, combine the eggs and sugar and mix for 2 to 3 minutes.
-Add vanilla, and baking powder and approximately 2 cups of flour a little bit at a time until you reach a dough consistency.
+Add butter and vanilla, and baking powder and approximately 2 cups of flour a little bit at a time until you reach a cookie dough consistency.3 eggs, ⅓ cup sugar, 1 tsp vanilla extract, 3 cups all purpose flour, 1 tsp baking powder, 3 oz butter

 - Turn dough out on to a floured surface and knead until you have a consistency that you can roll in your hand without getting overly sticky.